mrinalmohan/Call-Center-Analytics-Application/README.md

 Getting Started
 To get started with the project, follow these instructions:

-Clone the project from GitHub repository.
+» Clone the project from GitHub repository. <br>

-Open the project in an IDE such as VS Code.
+» Open the project in an IDE such as VS Code.

-Ensure that Java 8 or later is installed on your system.
+» Ensure that Java 8 or later is installed on your system.

-Set up the database connection in the project by modifying the application.properties file located in the mrinal_assignment/Dbconnect.java/ directory.
-Update the dbcon, jdbc.username, and jdbc.password properties to match your database configuration.
+» Set up the database connection in the project by modifying the application.properties file located in the mrinal_assignment/Dbconnect.java/ directory.

+» Update the dbcon, jdbc.username, and jdbc.password properties to match your database configuration.

-Run the project by executing the javac Dbconnect.java file.
+» Run the project by executing the javac Dbconnect.java file.

 Thanks!